swissup/swissup.github.io/m2/extensions/order-attachments/index.md

  5. [Use cases](use-cases/)
      -  [Add to the Success Page](use-cases/#add-to-the-success-page)

-## Features

-**Secure**

-No direct links to uploaded files.
-Attachments are protected from public access with generated links.

-**Fast**

-File upload powered by ajax technology and does not require to reload whole page.

-**Configurable**

-You can use the following configuration to filter uploaded files:

- - Allowed file extensions
- - Max file size
- - Max files count

 ## Frontend

-#### Firecheckout and Default Magento Checkout
+#### Firecheckout and Default Magento Onepage Checkout

+> Multishipping checkout is not supported.

-Module is rendered in Payment information section and shows the list of allowed file extensions to make upload process more friendly.
+Module is rendered in Payment information section at Firecheckout and Onepage Checkout pages.

 ![Firecheckout and default checkout](/images/m2/orderattachment/checkout.png)

 #### Order view page
 Attachments are visible on the `Guest Order View` and `Customer Order View` pages.
-You can [allow customer](#configuration) to upload files from these pages as well as from the checkout page.
+You can [allow customers](#configuration) to upload files from these pages as well as from the checkout page.

 ##### Editable Mode